By Jeff Bartzis

 You can download the PSD and Images used in this article.
 Then follow along and recreate it, or make your own!

-I’m Jeff Bartzis, a freelance matte painter, I just finished on Gear of War 5 and am headed to DNEG for a few months.
+I’m Jeff Bartzis, a freelance matte painter, I just finished on Gears of War 5 and am headed to DNEG for a few months.

 Below is a quick contact sheet of the images I utilized for this concept piece.